Trade Stock Indices

 MACD indicator is used in various ways to give technical analysis data.

-1. MACD center line crosses indicate bearish or bullish markets: below zero is bearish, above zero is bullish.
+1. MACD center line crosses show bearish or bullish markets: below the zero is bearish, above zero is bullish.

 2. MACD Cross-overs indicate a buy/sell signal.